open-ephys/acq-board-docs/source/Hardware-Guide/Headstages.rst

    Low-profile SPI Headstage 64ch (Hirose) with 3D

 The flat, round design means that the center of mass of the headstage is closer to the head of the animal.
-This cuts torque in half, reducing the impact on animal.
+This reduces the mechanical load on animal.
 Mice with this headstage can easily lower their heads and perform most licking/nosepoke paradigms.
 (Imagine wearing a heavy tall hat, and how that would influence your balance.)

 .. figure:: ../_static/images/usermanual/headstages/image-20201209-170837.png
    :width: 50%